Each connection may listen for a QueryBuilder event.

 to get the limit.

-When an association is resolved from an entity or another association, you may listen to the Criteria Event to add additional criteria for filtering the collection if you assign an event name in the attributes.
+When an association is resolved from an entity or another association, you may

 use ApiSkeletons\Doctrine\ORM\GraphQL\Attribute as GraphQL;